danielgjackson/tinyjs/mini-explain.md

 * `b` an array containing the position of each part of the **b**ody of the snake.

+Only `s` is required to be `64`, the others benefit from a shorter overall length if initialized to the same value.

 When `setInterval()` parses the second parameter as a number, the array is first converted to a string, and `[64].toString()` is `64`, so the update code is called every 64 milliseconds.